Simple Living Sunday – The written word will live on

 The future is in our hands

-Interestingly, after a dip earlier this year, my blog views are on pace with last year.
+Interestingly, after an initial dip as things opened up after the pandemic, my blog views have continued to grow steadily.
 There are fewer likes and comments, but the engagement that remains is sincere.
 I’d rather have ten readers who appreciate what I write and learn something from it, than hundreds who like and comment because they want me to return the favour on their blog.

 I feel the written word, poetry and literature is just one of the most beautiful things that human beings do.
 So we have to fight for it.